 Diagnostics

-Since hemosiderosis is primarily characterized by a change in blood composition, it is quite natural that the basis of diagnostics will be laboratory studies.
+Since hemosiderosis is primarily characterized by changes in blood composition, it is quite natural that laboratory tests will form the basis of diagnosis.

-The first step in establishing the correct diagnosis is directed to:
+The first step in establishing the correct diagnosis is aimed at:

-• study of the history of the disease - to search for pathological factors leading to secondary hemosiderosis;
+• studying the medical history - to search for pathological factors leading to secondary hemosiderosis;

-• familiarization with the history of human life - to establish possible sources of the primary form of illness;
+• familiarization with a person’s life history - to establish possible sources of the primary form of the disease;

-• the most careful physical examination of the patient, which must necessarily include the study of the condition of the skin, palpation of the front wall of the abdominal cavity, measurement of the pulse and blood pressure;
+• a thorough physical examination of the patient, which must include examination of the condition of the skin, palpation of the anterior wall abdominal cavity, pulse and blood pressure measurement;

-• detailed patient survey - to compile a complete symptomatic picture of the disease.
+• detailed survey of the patient - to compile a complete symptomatic picture course of the disease.

 Laboratory studies are based on: